cs544-wisc/f23/p4/README.md

 This is similar to above, except you should check every block andextract the container ID from the URL.

 You should produce a Python dictionary similar to below (your IDs and counts will be different, of course).
-Output your dictonary in a cell and include `#q5`.

 ```python
 {'6a2464e4ba5c': 88, '805fe2ba2d15': 79}